Liturgical Press

 The ongoing synodal process of the Catholic Church engages a new vision of being church within human history and society.

-At the Synod on Europe in 1999, Cardinal Carlo Maria Martini called for a new ecumenical council.
-Too wise to use this term explicitly, he said that he hoped “for the new century, an experience of universal encounter between the bishops.”
+At the European synod of bishops in 1999, Cardinal Carlo Maria Martini called for a new ecumenical council.
+Too wise to use this term explicitly, he said that he hoped for “an experience of universal confrontation between bishops at the dawning of the new century.”
 Unresolved questions demanded sound answers: a lack of ordained ministers, the role of women in the church, the participation of the laity, new challenges regarding sexuality and marriage, ecumenism, and more.
 Since then, even more questions have been raised regarding the sexual abuse crisis, the experience of widespread discouragement, and polarization within the church.

-Christoph Theobald is a Franco-German Jesuit theologian.
-He is a professor emeritus of the Centre Sèvres, the Jesuit theological faculty in Paris, and the former editor-in-chief of the journal Recherches de science religieuse.
+Christoph Theobald, SJ, is a Franco-German Jesuit theologian.
+He is a professor emeritus of the Centre Sèvres, the Jesuit theological faculty in Paris, and the former editor in chief of the journal Recherches de science religieuse.
 He has published numerous books on theology and pastoral ministry.

 ISBN: 9780814689714, 8971